charliehernandez97/kickstart.nvim/README.md

 # kickstart.nvim
 Before you start, please make sure you have the latest version of neovim and node.js installed.
-Failing to do so will result in this repo not working https://nodejs.org/en/download/package-manager
+Failing to do so will result in this repo not working.

+https://nodejs.org/en/download/package-manager

 https://neovim.io/